Our Structured Polo Shirt. Your New Gold Standard

-The Niccolò P. team spent 15 months (and 9 prototypes) perfecting the pattern and sourcing the natural materials for our structured polo shirts - the perfect 'Friday Polo'.
-We eliminated the shortcomings commonly found in other polos such as curling/shapeless collars, plastic or imitation mother-of-pearl buttons which crack easily, run-of-the-mill cottons and the boxy fit common in many heritage brands.
-With flat-felled seams, a stand collar and 'set-on' placket giving the shirt its unique 'structured' appearance, the result is a polo shirt with bespoke shirt-like attention to detail made using the smoothest cottons; a polo which always feels great and is destined to become a staple in your wardrobe.
+The Niccolò P. team spent 15 months (and countless prototypes) perfecting the pattern and sourcing the natural materials for our structured polo shirts.
+We eliminated shortcomings typically found in other polos such as curling/shapeless collars, plastic or imitation mother-of-pearl buttons which crack easily, run-of-the-mill cottons, and the boxy fit common in many heritage brands.
+With flat-felled seams, a stand collar and 'set-on' placket giving the shirt its unique 'structured' appearance, we make a polo shirt with bespoke-like attention to detail.
+Smooth cottons mean a polo which also feels great - destined to become a staple in your wardrobe.

 West Indian Sea Island: The World's Rarest Cotton

 Certified by the West Indian Sea Island Cotton Association, Sea Island cotton is only found in the British West Indies where the Caribbean climate is ideal for its growth.
-The fibres are picked by hand and processed in a gentle, traditional method; the result is an unmatchable soft touch and silky texture.
-With an average staple length of 50mm its fibres are 20% longer than other types of fine cotton.
+The fibres are picked by hand and processed in a traditional method; the result is an unmatchable soft touch and silky texture.
+With an average staple length of 50mm its fibres are 20 per cent. longer than any other type of fine cotton.

 Approximately 110 million bales of cotton are produced each year worldwide.
 Of this total, around 2 million bales (or 1.8 per cent.) are extra-long staple cotton varieties.
 The annual production of Sea Island Cotton is just 130 bales.
 It is quite simply the rarest and most precious cotton in the world.
 We use Sea Island cotton exclusively in our piqué knit resort polo shirts.
 A special hologram, guaranteeing the authenticity of the cotton, is included with each of our Sea Island polos.
 Explore the Sea Island Collection.